 While the devices younger generations use to watch the shows may differ — some prefer their phones and computers over television — they’re still watching the shows.
 Indeed, they’re binge watching them.
 And there’s plenty of opportunity to advertise during or around streaming shows.

 It’s also a matter of economics.
 If young people live in a household that can afford cable, they’re watching broadcast TV.
 (Who prefers to watch on their phone instead of the 48-inch set with surround sound?)
 And as more young people get better paying jobs, or they get to the age where staying home is preferable to going out, they’ll subscribe to pay TV.

 And above all, if they’re football fans, they’re obviously watching TV.
 A few NFL games will be available online this season, but most games can only be watched on broadcast or cable.
 If someone can’t or won’t watch TV at all, and simply lives and breathes social media, why even bother marketing to them?
 (And don’t say “selling tickets to games” — see my next point.)

 Social media does have a role to play in creating content that’s shareable and easily consumed on phones without busting data caps, but it should be part of a campaign using multiple media.
 And yes, that includes television… and radio… and the backs of food trucks that we Los Angelenos can’t help but stare at while stuck in the parking lots we ironically call “traffic.”

 Thinking that social media is the best way to reach Millennials is ignoring reality.
-Thinking it’s the only way to reach Millennials is a recipe for failure.
+Thinking it’s the only way to reach Millennials is ignorance and a recipe for failure.